 To establish communications for the WinLC controller, you must perform the tasks shown in the following figure.
+(Click on one of the numbered sections to see a use case describing that task.)

 Prerequisites

 Before you can get started, you must install the following components: